dmcg/minutest/README.md

 // Now tests can invoke the function to verify the contract in a context

-object ArrayListTests : JupiterTests {
+class ArrayListTests : JupiterTests {

     override val tests = context<MutableCollection<String>> {
         behavesAsMutableCollection("ArrayList") { ArrayList() }